Alberto Bolognetti: Nuncio in Poland

-Sudden death
+Death

 Cardinal Bolognetti died of a fever in Villach in Carinthia on 9 May 1585 (according to Gaspare di Caro and Biaudet), or 17 May 1585 (according to Eubel and Cristofori), or 23 May 1585 (according to Ludwig von Pastor), having caught a fever while returning from Poland to participate in the papal conclave of 1585.
 He was only forty-seven years old.
 His remains were returned to Bologna and buried in Santa Maria dei Servi.